noahehall/theBookOfNoah/databases/_redis.md

             # creates a new list (nocoloredaccounts)
             # from the values in colors that are not in accounts
             sdiffstore nocoloraccounts colors accounts

+        # READ
+            # returns length of setName
+            scard setName
+            # returns all items in setName
+            smembers setName
+            # returns 1|0 if value exists in setName
+            sismember setName value
+            # returns and removes A RANDOM ITEM from setName
+            spop setName
+            # returns the combined unique values in 2/more sets
+            sunion setName1 setName2
+            # returns the values in list 1 that are not in list 2
+            sdiff setName1 setName2
+            # returns the items that are in 2/more lists
+            # you can check against multiple sets
+            sinter setName1 setName2

     # sorted sets
         # CREATE
             # create players sorted set with two ranked values
-            zadd hashName 1 greater 2 smaller
+            zadd setName 1 greater 2 smaller

 i
 ```

-### sets
-  - scard colors #returns # of items in colors
-  - smembers colors #returns all items in colors
-  - sismember userids THIS_USER_ID #returns 1 or 0 if user id exists
-  - spop colors #returns and removes A RANDOM ITEM from colors
-  - sunion colors accounts #returns the combined unique values in 2/more sets
-  - sdiff colors accounts #returns the values in list 1 that are not in list 2
-    + you can check against multiple sets
-  - sinter colors accounts #returns the items that are in 2/more lists
 ### ordered sets
   - zrange players 0 -1 #get all items in players sorted from least to greatest
   - zrange players 0 -1 withscores #get all items with their scores sorted from least to greatest